voduchau-org/kuc-docusaurus-v2/docs/document/docs/getting-started/quick-start.md

 2. The following is the same as the UMD.

 > unpkg is not a CDN service provided by Cybozu.
-It is recommended that you use this for verification.<br>
+It is recommended that you use this for verification.<br/>
 > In the production environment, you can use the `kuc.min.js` of the UMD to avoid any failures and problems related to unpkg.

 ### Use the npm package

-> When using on and after v1.4.0, rendered components' tags and class names will include the version number.<br>
+> When using on and after v1.4.0, rendered components' tags and class names will include the version number.<br/>
-> Please read this [Version conflicts issue and solution](../guides/version-conflicts-issue-solution) article for more information! <br>
+> Please read this [Version conflicts issue and solution](../guides/version-conflicts-issue-solution) article for more information! <br/>

 1. Create a folder name `customization`, and move your root into the folder, then execute the following command: